Juniper/contrail-controller/specs/gateway-less-forwarding.md

 * Support for service chaining may be required, if policy dictates that traffic goes thru a service chain.

-Upto R4.0, IP fabric network (present in the default project) has no IPAM associated with it.
-Support to spawn VMs in the IP fabric network is not available.
-There is no possibility of applying security groups for interfaces in IP fabric network, DHCP / DNS requests from such interfaces are not supported.
+Upto R4.0, there was no option for underlay forwarding.
+From R4.1, a virtual network can be marked for IP fabric based forwarding (without tunneling).
+When two VNs having such configuration communicate, traffic will be forwarded directly using underlay.

 The following use cases will be supported:
-1. VMs / containers spawned in the IP Fabric network communicating with each other using only underlay (no tunneling).

-2. Virtual networks having IP subnet which is a subset of the IP fabric network or a different subnet and using IP fabric network as the provider network.
+1. Virtual networks having IP subnet which is a subset of the IP fabric network or a different subnet and using IP fabric network as the provider network.
 VMs / containers from these VNs communicate within their VNs, with IP fabric VN and with other VNs which also have IP fabric as their provider network based on policy configured, using only underlay (no tunneling).

-3. Virtual networks having IP fabric VN as their provider network communicating with other VNs which do not have any provider network configured based on policy configured, using overlay (with tunneling).
+2. Virtual networks having IP fabric VN as their provider network communicating with other VNs which do not have any provider network configured based on policy configured, using overlay (with tunneling).

-4. Vhost communication with other compute vhosts and with VMs / containers in IP fabric network or other VNs having IP fabric network as they provider network based on policy configured, using underlay (no tunneling).
+3. Vhost communication with other compute vhosts and with VMs / containers in IP fabric network or other VNs having IP fabric network as they provider network based on policy configured, using underlay (no tunneling).

+4. Vhost communication with VMs in any virtual network based on policy configuration, using overlay (with tunneling).

 # 3. Proposed solution
 IP fabric network will have two routing instances associated: